MileHacker Logo

 Fresh lobster meat, lightly dressed with mayonnaise and sometimes celery or green onion.
 Served in a grilled hot dog bun.

-Widely available at seafood shacks and casual restaurants, especially in summer.
+Widely available at seafood shacks and casual restaurants, especially in the summertime.

 Seafood Chowder

-A creamy, hearty soup packed with various local seafood, usually including cod, haddock, scallops, shrimp, and mussels.
+A creamy, hearty soup packed with different local seafood, usually including cod, haddock, scallops, shrimp, and mussels.

 A staple on most restaurant menus across The Celtic heart of north america.
 Every chef has their own version.